galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-manage-cps.md

 ### Returned properties

-Properties are returned in `summary` or `raw` format.
+Properties are returned in either `summary`, `yaml`, or `raw` format.

-The following example shows the properties returned in `summary` format:
+The default format of returned properties is summary format.
+For example:

 ```
 namespace name                    value